spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-telemetry.md

 ## Enabling Telemetry

-If you'd like to **help by enabling submission of anonymized usage statistics** for your homeserver, add this to your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):
+If you'd like to **help by enabling submission of general usage statistics** for your homeserver, add this to your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):

 ```yaml
 matrix_synapse_report_stats: true